How the Data Were Organized

 suicidality; baseline clinical characteristics such as PTSD severity, trauma

-such as age, gender or race for the sample as a whole (not individual participants).
+such as age, gender or race for the sample as a whole.
 Visualizations made from this table will be based

-on the 389RCTs included in the PTSD-Repository and answer questions such
+on the 550RCTs included in the PTSD Repository and answer questions such

 as Who Has Been Studied.

 type of intervention or comparison condition.
-Download a list of study class and treatment categories.
+Download our Reference Guide: Treatments Found in the PTSD Repository.
 This dataset includes the study-level Study Class as

 well as individual variables for each category of treatment, coded as Yes or No